What Are the Odds?

 The whole insurance business is a numbers game, based on the odds of something happening… or not happening.
 Probabilities.
 Statistics.
 Tables.
 The average life expectancy for U.S. adults is currently 77.2 years.
 It’s 74.4 for males and 79.8 for females.
 It also varies by race and other factors.
 In 1900, the average life expectancy was 47.3 years.
 Imagine having a mid-life crisis at 23.5!

-In this article we're going to take a quick look at how well you know your odds, and more importantly, at what you can do right now to improve them.
+In this article we’re going to take a quick look at what are the odds, and more importantly, at what you can do right now to improve them.

 Q. Let’s start with an easy one, but one most of us would rather not answer: What are the odds that you’re going to die?